gsurrel/PortingAndroid/clone-storage.md

 This step is similarly fast than using the SD card, so same rule apply: if it is too long, wait faster!

-## Copying partition by partition, compressing it, and chunking it
+## Copying PARTITION BY PARTITION, compressing it, and chunking it

 We have a big backup which contains everything, including the partition table.
 It is nice (I guess) but not the most convinient.
 We can also image every partition individually, with their individual names (the `msm_sdcc.1` might change across devices and Android versions):